-News-Press & Gazette Extends Relationship With Internet Broadcasting
+News-Press & Gazette extends relationship with Internet Broadcasting

-ST. PAUL, MINN. -- Internet Broadcasting announced today the extension and expansion of its relationship with News-Press & Gazette Co.
-Under the terms of a renewed operating agreement, IB will continue to provide digital publishing, content and advertising solutions to News-Press & Gazette’s television stations, including recently acquired KEYT in Santa Barbara, Calif., and KMIZ in Columbia, Mo.
+Internet Broadcasting (IB) has extended its relationship with News Press & Gazette Company (NPG).

+Under the terms of a renewed operating agreement, IB will continue to provide digital publishing, content and advertising solutions to NPG’s television stations, including the station group’s newly acquired KEYT in Santa Barbara, CA, and KMIZ in Columbia, MO.

-News-Press & Gazette also owns TV stations in Palm Desert, Calif.; Colorado Springs, Colo.; Grand Junction, Colo.; Idaho Falls, Idaho; El Paso, Texas; Bend, Ore.; and Yuma, Ariz.
-IB provides an online publishing platform tailored for TV operations.
+Internet Broadcasting solutions include an SaaS-based publishing platform, original syndicated content, and digital advertising solutions.
+Internet Broadcasting has had a long-term focus on serving local television companies and media companies.

 The latest product and technology information